A rich structure of renormalization group flows for Higgs-like models in 4 dimensions: Acknowledgements

 \section{Acknowledgements}

 We wish to thank Yuval Grossman for discussions on experimental bounds on a 4-th family.
 We also with to thank the late Ken Wilson for early correspondence at the time of his last works \cite{GW1,GW2}.
-We also thank Luis Alvarez-Gaum\'e, Csaba Csaki, Michael Peskin, and Germ\'an Sierra for discussions after this work first appeared.
+We also thank Luis Alvarez-Gaum\'e, Denis Bernard, Csaba Csaki, Cheng-Yang Lee, Ali Mostafazadeh, Michael Peskin, and Germ\'an Sierra for discussions after the first version of this work appeared.